-If you have trouble understanding what some columns are requesting, you can hover over the red 'i' icon or click 'BE explanatory notes' found beside the 'Logout' button at the bottom.
+If you have trouble understanding what some columns are requesting, you can click 'BE explanatory notes' found at the bottom left of the screen.
 They will provide all the information you need to know.

-In this section, you will be asked to fill up the name of your bank and the account number.
-The purpose of this is for LHDN to reimburse you any tax refunds after your e-BE form submission.
+Before that, in the second section, you will be asked to fill up the name of your bank and the account number.
+The purpose of this is for LHDN to reimburse you any tax refunds after your submission.

-Once you are done filling up your particulars, expand the next section by clicking 'Satutory Income, Total Income And Non-Employment Income Of Preceding Years Not Declared'.
+Once you are done filling up your particulars, expand the next section by clicking 'Next' or '3' on the left menu.

 12. Declare your income

-Refer to your 2019 EA form(s) and fill in your statutory income.
+Refer to your previous year's EA form(s) and fill in your statutory income.
 However, you do not have to file the total amount stated in the EA form(s).